 Maybe retire the green beans in exchange for orange slices with cinnamon, golden raisins, and champagne vinegar.
 Or brighten the winter table with the most colorful salad creative minds can conjure, think strawberries, snow peas, julienned carrots, and spinach.

 - Before every major meal during the holidays plan a walk, even if it's just a casual stroll around the block.
-Or better yet, throw a ball or Frisbee in the park to build up appetites, then on the walk home talk about what your thankful for, focusing on your neighborhood, neighbors, family, or friends.
+Or better yet, throw a ball or Frisbee in the park to build up appetites, then on the walk home talk about what you're thankful for, focusing on your neighborhood, neighbors, family, or friends.

 - Whether you celebrate Christmas, Hanukkah, or Kwanza, there's lots of physical fun to be had during winter holidays, even when the ground is snow-covered and the air crisp.
 Try snowshoeing, cross-country skiing, or snowboarding.
 Or play a silly round of golf in the park, using bright orange golf balls and inexpensive clubs you pick up at a thrift store.